Cottage Cheese Frosting (Naturally Sweetened)

 Tips for the Best Cottage Cheese Frosting

-- Use full fat cottage cheese and cream cheese for best flavor, but it will work with low fat if you choose.
+- Use full-fat cottage cheese and cream cheese for the best flavor, but it will work with low fat if you choose.

-- Use Vanilla bean paste if you can, it really does make a difference for this cottage cheese cheese icing recipe.
+- Use vanilla bean paste if you can, it really does make a difference for this cottage cheese icing recipe.

 Storage:

-- Refrigerate in an airtight contane for up to 4 days.
+- Refrigerate in an airtight container for up to 4 days.

 - Do NOT freeze.
 It does not defrost well and loses its shape.